Grouping similar spans and events together

 HTTP

-To monitor HTTP clients and servers, use HTTP semantic convention.
+To monitor HTTP clients and servers, use the HTTP semantic conventions.

 A minimal HTTP server example: